ppotturi/adp-aso-helm-library/README.md

         enabled: <bool>                                       --Default false
         retentionInDays: <int>                                --Applies when changeFeed.enabled is set to true
       containerDeleteRetentionPolicy:                     --The blob service properties for container soft delete
-        enabled: <bool>                                       --Default false
+        enabled: <bool>                                       --Default true
-        days: <int>                                           --Applies when containerDeleteRetentionPolicy.enabled is set to true
+        days: <int>                                           --Applies when containerDeleteRetentionPolicy.enabled is set to true.
+Default is 7 days
       deleteRetentionPolicy:                              --The blob service properties for blob soft delete
-        enabled: <bool>                                       --Default false
+        enabled: <bool>                                       --Default true
-        days: <int>                                           --Applies when deleteRetentionPolicy.enabled is set to true
+        days: <int>                                           --Applies when deleteRetentionPolicy.enabled is set to true.
+Default is 7 days
         allowPermanentDelete: <bool>                          --Default false
       isVersioningEnabled: <bool>                         --Default false.
 Versioning is enabled if set to true
       restorePolicy:                                      --The blob service properties for blob restore policy